JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 ```j1ql
 Find DataStore with createdOn > date(2019-10-30)
 ```
-The static date must be specified in ISO ISO 8601 format:
+The static date must be specified in ISO 8601 format:

 - `date(YYYY)`
 - `date(YYYY-MM)`